benitomartin/de-hotel-reviews/spark/README.md

 # Spark Processing

+This folder contains the files to preprocess the raw dataset and generate a SQL Report (BigQuery Table) of the hotel reviews.

 ## Saving the files locally

 There are two files that allow to save locally the clean dataset and a report after running a SQL Query: